Svancara/FinDogAI/docs/prd.md

 **FR9:** The system shall track Advances as a per-job subcollection with auto-assigned ordinalNumber (server-allocated per-job sequence), displaying sum of advances vs sum of costs.

-**FR10:** The system shall implement Firebase Authentication (email/password minimum) with Firestore Security Rules enforcing tenantId-scoped read/write isolation under `/users/{tenantId}/` paths.
+**FR10:** The system shall implement Firebase Authentication (email/password minimum) with Firestore Security Rules enforcing membership-based multi-tenant isolation under `/tenants/{tenantId}/**`.
+Access is allowed only for authenticated users that have a membership document at `/tenants/{tenantId}/members/{request.auth.uid}`; documents MUST include `tenantId` that matches the path; per-operation privileges are enforced via membership fields.

-**FR11:** The system shall support basic team member privilege system where the business owner (tenant creator) can assign individual privilege toggles to team members: privilege to add cost events (transport, material, labor, machine, other) and privilege to view job financial state (budget, actual costs, profit).
+**FR11:** The system shall support a basic team member privilege model stored on membership documents (`/tenants/{tenantId}/members/{uid}`) where the owner can assign individual toggles: `canAddCosts` (allows creating/updating/deleting cost-related entities) and `canViewFinancials` (allows reading budget/actual cost/profit fields).
 No role templates for MVP.

 **FR12:** The system shall require team member authentication and identification, storing the team member ID with all operations for audit trail purposes.